Important Camp Information

 • Water bottle with name written clearly on side/top.

 • Snacks are optional, but encouraged for the morning and afternoon breaks.
-Snacks can include Gatorade/Powerade, fruit cup, banana, chips, etc. *Must be kept in a closed container and placed in backpack.
+Snacks can include water, Gatorade/Powerade, fruit, chips, etc. *Must be kept in a closed container and placed in backpack.*

 • Will be provided for those who registered for the lunch option.

-• If you did not select that option, campers must bring a daily lunch with a drink.
+• If you did not select the lunch option, campers must bring a daily lunch with a drink.
 Lunch must be kept in a closed container until lunch break.

 MEDIA RELEASE FORM FOR CAMPER